kimmobrunfeldt/visual-diff-tool/README.md

 # visual-diff-tool

-This is repo is a collection of thoughts and technical design documents for a tool which would allow website owners to see visual diffs of their site changes before a release.
+This is repo is a collection of thoughts and technical design documents for a tool which would allow website owners to see visual diffs of their site changes before a release or when merging a PR.

 **Goals:**